Welcome to FlashAlert Newswire - Seattle

 FlashAlert Messenger: News direct to the Public

 FlashAlert Messenger is a companion service where the public, including parents, employees, reporters, etc., may self-register up to three email or text message addresses and receive your information at the same time as the news media.
 When the public registers, they trigger test messages to make sure they've entered addresses correctly and that messages get past their spam filters.
 Each summer, an opt-in message is sent to keep the database current.
-Text message addresses are discouraged due to the delays caused by cell companies and them truncating messages.

 Even faster is the free iPhone/Android app FlashAlert Messenger, which allows the public to receive "push notifications" of your emergency messages - much faster and more reliable than text messages.
 They also can view regional emergency items and news releases in the system.
 Click for the Android version; iOS (iPhone) version.